elk-audio/elk-docs/documents/devkit_further_topics.md

 $ picocom /dev/ttyXXX -b 115200 -l
 ```

-With a serial connection you can login and have full shell access to the board but files need to be transfered of the network or using a USB storage device.
+With a serial connection you can login and have full shell access to the board but files need to be transferred of the network or using a USB storage device.
 It might be useful to use `tmux` (installed in the development images) as a terminal multiplexer when working in this way.

 ## Set up WiFi connection